Esophageal Cancer (cont.)

 In this Article

-Radiation therapy may be used before or after surgery.
-Or it may be used instead of surgery.
-Radiation therapy is usually given with chemotherapy to treat esophageal cancer.
+Radiation therapy may be given before, after, or instead of surgery.
+Chemotherapy is usually given along with radiation therapy.

 Doctors use two types of radiation therapy to treat esophageal cancer.
 Some people receive both types:

 The side effects of radiation therapy depend mainly on the type of radiation therapy, how much radiation is given, and the part of your body that is treated.

 External radiation therapy aimed at the chest may cause a sore throat, cough, or shortness of breath.
 You may feel a lump in your throat or burning in your chest or throat when you swallow.
 After several weeks of treatment, it may be painful to swallow.
 Your health care team can suggest ways to manage these problems.
 The problems usually go away when treatment ends.